 Let’s begin with the most basic yoga poses in the standing category.
 Standing poses are excellent for strengthening the legs, improving posture and balance, and increasing energy levels.
 You can do these poses individually or link them together in a flow, as is done in Vinyasa yoga.

 Mountain pose, known as Tadasana in Sanskrit, is one of the most underrated yoga poses for beginners.
 While it looks straightforward, a lot is going on here.
-Mountain pose is not just standing upright.
+The mountain pose is not just standing upright.
 It requires the engagement of many muscles as well as bandhas.

 - Improves posture